CodeYourFuture/curriculum/common-content/en/module/entry-tracks/blockers/index.md

 1. **What you expected**: Describe what you expected to happen.
 1. **What actually happened**: Describe what actually happened.

 Blockers can feel frustrating, but in reality they are opportunities to explore and solve problems.
-This is what engineering is all about. 🌱
+This is what tech is all about. 🌱